 The Importance of Filters in AeroPress Espresso

 The AeroPress coffee filters are essential items when it comes to brewing espresso.
-Expert baristas claim that selecting the correct filters for your AeroPress will end up making or breaking your precious coffee mug.
+Expert baristas claim that selecting the correct filters for the AeroPress recipe will end up making or breaking your precious coffee mug.
 While one filter type may not be better than the other, the secret lies in the filter that will give you a great taste.

 There are many types of filters, which include metallic and paper filters.
 The metal filters can have metallic mesh or a metal disk.
 The mesh or metallic disc can sometimes be coarse or fine.
 The design of the filter is the source of the varying tasting profiles – that is, if all other variables remain constant.